zksync-sdk/sdk-docs/README.md

 ## 🤝 Contributions

-The zkSync SDK Docs is open for editing by maintainers and contributors of 3rd-party SDKs for zkSync.
+The ZKsync SDK Docs is open for editing by maintainers and contributors of 3rd-party SDKs for ZKsync.
 Read through the [Contribution Guidelines](https://docs.zksync.io/build/contributing-to-documentation/contribution-guidelines) to learn how to follow recommended development practices.

-Follow the [recommended guidelines for writing content](https://docs.zksync.io/build/contributing-to-documentation/documentation-styleguide) on the zkSync Docs website.
+Follow the [recommended guidelines for writing content](https://docs.zksync.io/build/contributing-to-documentation/documentation-styleguide) on the ZKsync Docs website.